DETAILED ACTION

 However, in the same field of endeavor, Chen discloses an operation S320 may include the following operation.
 In response to determining that the first TA is an area allowing the terminal device to initiate a service and the first TA being not in an RA configured by a core network for the terminal device, the first network device transmits a configuration update instruction to the terminal device.
 The configuration update instruction carries the indication that the terminal device is in the first TA.
 Alternatively, in response to determining that the first TA is a restricted area, the first network device transmits a rejection message to the terminal device.
 The rejection message carries the indication that the terminal device is in the first TA.

 It is desirable to determine based on the first location information of the terminal device, that the terminal device is located in a forbidden area; and send a reject TAI to the terminal device; or send geographical location information corresponding to a reject TAI to the terminal device because it reduces improper operations on the communication process (para.
 0058).
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to employ the teaching of Chen in the method and apparatus of Ren and Rune for the benefit of reducing improper operations on the communication process.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to employ the teaching of Chen in the method and apparatus of Ren, Rune, and Kim for the benefit of reducing improper operations on the communication process.

 (2) Regarding claim 13: